 Why does this song make it easier to remember the alphabet?

-Working in pairs, decide on a route between two important places in your school e.g. from your classroom to the library.

-Walk the route making an observation of all the permanent features that you notice on your way.
-It might be classroom doors, trees, lockers or stairs.

-Write a list of directions to the tune of your favourite song.
+Working in pairs, decide on a route classroom to the library. e between two important places in y our school e.g. from your Walk the route making an observa might be classroom doors, trees, lo ation of all the permanent features tockers or stairs. hat you notice on your way.
+It Write a list of directions to the tun ne of your favourite song.
 Now provide the instructions and the tune of the song to another pair in your class and get them to follow your instructions.
 Do not tell them their destination.
 How easily did you find your destination?
 What made an instruction good or bad?
 Did you ever go off course?
 Why?
 Why not?
-A AN HEAD AND Care and the second second second And a state of the state of the state of the
+1